P.S. 188Q Parent & School Homework Policy 2022-2023

 - Parents will determine the appropriate amount of daily homework their child will complete (all, some, or none) based on their own personal and academic philosophies and the developmental needs of their child.
 For example, if a student is far above grade level in reading but struggles with math, the parent may decide to have his/her child focus more time on math and skip the evening’s reading assignment.

-- Parents are encouraged to work with their children to identify topics/questions which can be reinforced in the live or remote classrooms to help strengthen the home/classroom connection.
+- Parents are encouraged to work with their children to identify topics/questions which can be reinforced in the classrooms to help strengthen the home/classroom connection.
 Teachers will encourage children to share these topics/questions in their review of the homework assignments.
 Teacher will check homework and will reinforce learning based on identified areas of improvement.

 - Teachers will assign daily homework as follows: